-Please notify the Camp Director in advance of your child’s camp session(s) by phone (513)-612-5774 or email (email@example.com) that your child may need medication during the camp session.
+Please notify the Camp Director in advance of your child’s camp session(s) by phone (513)-612-5774 or email (firstname.lastname@example.org) that your child may need medication during the camp session.
 NO MEDICATION CAN STAY WITH YOUR CHILD IN THEIR CLASSROOM.
 (Exception - EpiPen’s will stay with the individual instructor.
 Please let us know if the EpiPen can remain at camp for the week or if it needs to be returned at the end of each day.)
 ALL medications must be given to camp staff upon arrival at the check-in table.
-Only the Camp Director(s) may administer a camper’s medication.
+Only the Camp Director(s) may administer a camper’s medication with the exception of EpiPens.
 Prescription medication must remain in original packaging, indicating the patient’s and prescribing physician’s name, date of prescription, dosage, and the name of the medication.
 Also, please indicate the time(s) and any special instructions for administration of the medication.
 Over-the-counter medications will be administered only with the written consent of the camper’s parent or guardian.
 Be sure to clearly indicate the dosage, time(s) and any special instructions for administration of the medication.
-Over-the-counter medications must be in original packaging.
 If you have any questions or concerns about the medication policy, please contact the lead Camp Director, Beth Taylor by e-mailing btaylor@iSPACEstem.org at least a week in advance of your scheduled camp session.

 Go to: https://campsself.active.com/iSPACE